OUR NEW BRAVO 335 FULLY ASSEMBLED BBC HEADS.

 Our next step is to set the spring pressure to a predetermined pressure using a spring height checking device, most suitable for street rod use.
 The springs we are using allow for a near perfect seat to nose ratio.
 Be warned that some sellers of aftermarket heads may not be checking the installed height when assembling the heads, and may not be setting them up to the correct pressures.
 We have a full scale machine shop with several very knowledgeable engine builders that know and fully understand how to properly assemble a set of heads.
 Combine the possibility of poor assembly methods with incorrect or low grade hardware, and it is easy to see how failures can result.

-Below is an excerpt from our Super Pro Street bbc 572 engine and solid roller cam ad that uses these Bravo heads.
+Below is an excerpt from two of our Super Pro Street bbc 572 engines and solid roller cam ad that uses these Bravo heads.
 This can give you an idea of what these heads are capable of on a 572 bbc engine build, set up to run on 100 octane fuel, with a compression ratio of approx. 12.1:1 We have sold many engines with these heads.
 These heads, coupled with a single plane intake, have made up to 823 horse power at 6100-6200 rpm with the solid roller cam mentioned below.
 Further down are some of our pump gas combos using milder hyd. roller cams for all around street rod use.
 Your results will vary depending on the size and type cam you have, as well as the compression ratio and engine size.

 Part number: 11-000-9, Spec card # 48558